Applied Health Sciences

 - Generally 210 ECTS including a practical semester; for degrees with 180 ECTS, missing ECTS in theory or practice can be made up before the start of studies or within one year after the start of studies.
 Recognition is possible.

-- You can find more information in the study and examination regulations
+- Further information can be found in the study and examination regulations

 - For international applicants: all information about the application including an overview of the required language certificates here